mwenda1/Sorting-Algorithm-Visualizer/README.md

 # Visualization Tool

-Using javascript to create a visualization tool of sorting algorithms
+Using javascript to create a visualization tool of sorting algorithms.

+## Bubble Sort

+Bubbling up some bubbles